imarc/handbook/backend.markdown

 ## Database Documentation

-A project's databases should be documented with a single `.sql` file.
+A project's initial database states should be documented with a single `.sql` file.
 The file follows the same naming convention as the database and is stored in the revision control system under `/trunk/database/`.